-6.1 To what extent do the regulatory authorities in your jurisdiction liaise with those in other jurisdictions?
+6.1 To what extent does the merger authority in your jurisdiction liaise with those in other jurisdictions?

-The Authority co-operates intensely with the European Commission under the EC Merger Regulation and the Competition Authorities of the other Member States of European Union in the framework of the ECN (European Competition Network), especially with Spanish Competition Authorities.

-The Authority is also an active Member of the ICN (International Competition Network) and of the ECA (European Competition Authorities) and is a founding member of the Ibero-American Forum on the Protection of Competition (which includes Portugal, Spain and most Southern American countries).
+The Authority co-operates intensely with the European Commission under the EC Merger Regulation and the Competition Authorities of the other EU Member States in the framework of the European Competition Network (ECN), especially with Spanish Competition Authorities.
+The Authority is also an active Member of the International Competition Network (ICN) and of the European Competition Authorities (ECA) and is a founding member of the Ibero-American Forum on the Protection of Competition (which includes Portugal, Spain and most Southern American countries).
 Following a joint initiative of the Portuguese and Brazilian Competition Authorities, a network for competition authorities of the Portuguese-speaking countries was set up in 2004.